philosophytocquevilledemocracy

 The Shepherd and the Flock

-This power doesn’t announce itself with jackboots and rallies.
-It “willingly labors” for citizens’ happiness but “chooses to be the sole agent and the only arbiter of that happiness.”
+It "willingly labors" for citizens' happiness but "chooses to be the sole agent and the only arbiter of that happiness."
 The result is subtle but devastating:

 Tocqueville's most famous metaphor captures the endpoint: each nation is ultimately "reduced to nothing better than a flock of timid and industrious animals, of which the government is the shepherd."

 If Plato feared a democracy collapsing into tyranny through chaos, Tocqueville feared something more modern: a democracy drifting into tutelage through comfort.
+The shepherd doesn't slaughter the flock.
+He manages it.

 Why Citizens Surrender Freedom